Designing the UI for BBM connected applications

-- If users want to invite others to join games, forums, or chats, you can allow users to enter their own text or you can provide default text in the message or invitation.
+- Allow users to enter their own text or provide default text in the message or invitation.
 If you provide default text, do not include advertisements or spam.
 Users might be annoyed if they have to delete unnecessary text.

-- Include a contextual link in messages that recipients receive, where possible.
-For example, if a user sends a picture of the CN Tower, you can include a link to a map that shows where the CN Tower is located.
+- Include a contextual link in messages where possible.
+For example, if a user sends a picture of a landmark, you can include a link to a map that shows where it is located.
 Otherwise, link to the main screen of the application.

 Best practices for choosing contacts

-- Provide contacts with filter options, if possible and if meaningful to the task.
-For example, in a game, filter the contacts by skill level such as beginner, intermediate, and expert.
+- Provide filter options for contacts, if possible and if meaningful to the task.
+For example, in a game, allow users to filter the contacts by skill level such as beginner, intermediate, and expert.
 This approach makes it easier for users to find relevant contacts, especially if they have a lot of BBM contacts.

-- Allow users to filter contacts by contact categories that they created in BBM.
+- Allow users to filter contacts by the contact categories that they create in BBM.

 Best practices for chats

-- Make sure that users have the ability to choose the people that they want to chat with.
+- Make sure that users have the ability to choose the contacts that they want to chat with.

-- When a chat begins, expose the chat interface so that the user knows that a chat has started.
+- When a chat begins, expose the chat interface so that users know that a chat has started.

 - Make sure that you design your screens so that users can access key features when the chat interface is open.
-If users chat using a virtual keyboard, be aware that the portion of the screen reserved for the application is limited, especially in landscape view.
+If users chat using a virtual keyboard, be aware that the portion of the screen reserved for the application is reduced in landscape orientation.

-- Make a chat interface available on multiple screens in your application so that users don't have to open a specific screen to open and reply to chats.
+- Make the chat interface available on multiple screens in your application so that users don't have to open a specific screen to open and reply to chats.

 - If your application supports multiple chats, make sure that users have a way to switch between chats.

-- Always ask permission before updating a personal message or status in a user profile.
+- Always ask permission before updating a personal message or status in a user's BBM profile.
 Do not prompt users to update their display picture because they won't be able to see the picture before it is updated.

 - If users allow your application to update their personal message, use the personal message field to describe a quality that is attributed to the user (for example, "I am a fan of Word Mole").
 To describe a current activity, create a personalized status for the user (for example, "I am playing Word Mole").

-- Include only new events that users accomplish or specific activities that are meaningful milestones in a profile box.
-For example, include events such as "Kevin has achieved level 4."
+- Include only new accomplishments or specific activities that are meaningful milestones, in a profile box.
+For example, include notifications such as "Kevin has achieved level 4."
 Do not use the profile box to promote a feature or a new version of your application.

-- Provide a succinct description for each event in the profile box (for example, "Catharina has posted a new playlist.
+- Provide a succinct description for each update in the profile box (for example, "Catharina has posted a new playlist.
 Take a look.").
-If possible, provide users with a way to get more information by allowing them to click a description.
-For example, allow users to click a description to see a playlist.
-If a link cannot point to a specific location in the application, link to the main screen of the application.
+If possible, allow users to click a description to get more information.
+For example, users could click a description to see a playlist.
+If a link cannot open a specific location in the application, link to the main screen of the application.